bakitybacon/rice-data-and-donuts/README.md

 # rice-data-and-donuts
-Workshops for the Data &amp; Donuts series at Rice University.
+Workshops for the Data @ Rice series at Rice University.
 All materials and courses are developed by Corrin Fosmire.
-They are freely available for use and redistribution.
+They are available for use under the terms of the GNU General Public License v3.0 (see the LICENSE file).

 Planned Workshops for the Summer 2019 Session:
 * Introduction to GitHub ([github/](https://github.com/bakitybacon/rice-data-and-donuts/tree/master/github))